anusreepr1999/putitinthebox/README.md

-# putitinthebox
+# PUT IT IN THE BOX is a user-friendly website designed to extract the necessary information from your
-PUT IT IN THE BOX is a user-friendly website designed to extract the necessary information from your Wohngeldabrechnung documents.
+Wohngeldabrechnung documents.
 Whether you're an individual seeking housing benefits or a housing authority professional responsible for processing applications, our platform is tailored to meet your needs.
 With our advanced technology and intuitive interface, extracting details from Wohngeldabrechnung has